-This is B-Mod for AE,Most B-Mod Scenarios stress enhanced realism for the Stock Game (without massive changes to the OOB).
+These Scenarios are designed for enhanced realism for the Stock Game (without major changes to the Stock OOB).

-All scenarios require the new artwork - provided below.
+All scenarios require the new artwork (files provided below.).

 Scenario 190 400 Days (Dec 7th 1941 - Jan 11 1943).

 Scenario 195 SOUTH PACIFIC.
 (Aug 1942 - Feb 1943) This is equivalent to Stock Scenario 4.

 Scenario 198 Grand Campaign (Dec 8th 1941 - Mar 1946) This is equivalent to Stock Scenario 6.

 Scenario 199 Grand Campaign (Dec 7th 1941 - Mar 1946 This is equivalent to Stock Scenario 1.

 Grand Campaign - Scenarios 198 & 199 Mod changes (Dec 8th or Dec 7th start dates):

 Aircraft stats & maneuver ratings modified using original AE Dev Team Formulas.